Acumatica is a complete cloud ERP platform that provides solutions for all your business management needs.

 In the resulting Application list, select Acumatica.

-The Create connection pane opens with required and advanced settings.
+The Create connection panel opens with the required and advanced settings.

 Edit the General settings specific to your account and this connection resource.